nicehamburger/MapReduce/README.md

 ## Usage
 To use API for your own program
-1. Define Mapper and Reducer
+1. Define Mapper and Reducer.
    You must implement the logic for your specific data processing task:
 ```
 void my_mapper(char* file_name) {